 Democratic U.S. Rep. Charlie Crist has drawn another challenger in his run for a third term in Congress.

-Republican Amanda Makki on Wednesday announced she would make a run for Florida’s 13th Congressional District, where Crist is currently serving his second term
+Republican lawyer and former congressional healthcare policy adviser Amanda Makki on Wednesday announced she would make a run for Florida’s 13th Congressional District, where Crist is currently serving his second term

 “The 13th District is suffering from ineffective representation in Washington, D.C., which I have personally experienced,” Makki said in a news release.